CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/index.md

-# Create Single VM and run CMAQv5.4 (software pre-installed)
+# Create Single VM (CMAQv5.4 software pre-installed)

 Creating an EC2 instance either from the AWS Web Interface or Command Line is easy to do.
-In this tutorial we will give examples on how to create and run using ec2 instances that vary in size depending on the size of the CMAQ benchmarks.
+In this tutorial we will give examples on how to create Virtual Machines using a public AMI with software and benchmark data installed.

 ```{toctree}
 web-vm/index.md